-When we first start off in business, many of us begin as a one-woman operation.
-This makes sense, as most of us don’t have a lot of money to invest in support, but we have time, energy, and our commitment to our vision.
+When we first start off in business, we begin as a one-woman operation to staying in our zone of genius.
+This makes sense, as most of us don’t have a lot of money to invest in support.
+But we have time, energy, and our commitment to our vision.

 Whether it’s building your website, writing sales copy, creating your content calendar, designing social media graphics or setting up systems for following up with leads, at one point or another you’ve probably done everything that needed to be done for your business to thrive.

-Every so often, as your business grows, it’s helpful to take a step back and look at what might be changed to better support you, your clients and your business.
+Every so often, as your business grows, it’s helpful to take a step back.
+Look at what might be changed to better support you, your clients, and your business.

 If you’re not sure how to stay in your zone of genius, here are some tips to get you started: